-Events in the XSP were initially set administratively as it was critical that the XSP have regular events to test out the ability of participants to provide excess load.
-In May 2018, the XSP began using day-ahead oversupply forecasts from PG&E's Short-Term Electric Supply (STES) group as a way of triggering dispatches.
+Events in the XSP were initially set administratively as it was critical that the XSP have regular events to test out the ability of participants to respond to load increase dispatch signals.
+In May 2018, the XSP began implementing PG&E's day-ahead over-supply forecast as a way of triggering dispatches.
+The forecast is an hourly probability of oversupply on PG&E's distribution system.
+Analysis was done on PG&E's historical over-supply forecast to determine an optimal trigger that would ensure both that dispatches were during hours of high probability of over-supply and the number of dispatches per month continued to meet the set standard.